lanebo1/SoftArch_Project/adr.md

 **Status:** accepted

-**Date:** 2025-01-01

 **Context:**

-The project involves a 6-9 person cross-functional team with diverse skills (frontend, backend, mobile, DevOps, QA).
-Restaurant requirements are likely to evolve based on user feedback and market conditions.
-The system must be delivered incrementally with working software every 2-4 weeks.
-Regulatory compliance (PCI DSS) requires proper documentation and audit trails.
-The team operates in an agile culture with low bureaucracy.
-Timeline constraints require delivering MVP within months while maintaining quality and security standards.
+- **Technical constraints:** Cross-functional team with diverse skills (frontend, backend, mobile, DevOps, QA); agile culture with low bureaucracy
+- **Non-functional requirements (NFRs):** Regulatory compliance (PCI DSS) requiring proper documentation and audit trails; quality and security standards maintenance
+- **Business requirements:** Evolving restaurant requirements based on user feedback and market conditions; incremental delivery of working software every 2-4 weeks
+- **Risks and challenges:** Managing changing requirements; balancing speed with quality and compliance; team coordination across diverse skill sets
+- **Scale considerations:** Growing from MVP to full system while maintaining delivery cadence
+- **Timeline and resource constraints:** 6-9 person team; MVP delivery within months; 2-4 week delivery cycles

 **Decision:**
 We will use Scrum as the primary development methodology with 2-4 week sprints, supplemented by DevSecOps practices for security and compliance integration.

 **Alternatives:**

 1. **Waterfall**: Considered for comprehensive documentation but rejected due to inability to handle changing restaurant requirements and delayed delivery of working software.
 2. **Kanban**: Evaluated for continuous flow but rejected due to need for time-boxed deliveries and sprint-based planning for stakeholder management.
 3. **XP (Extreme Programming)**: Considered for code quality practices but rejected due to team size constraints and lack of on-site customer availability.